 7. Customer Support: The last factor is customer support.
 Because you are testing accounts and platforms, you will have questions.
 You might need some clarification.
 So your chosen broker should be reachable via phone call, live chat, and email.
 You will find FAQs helpful too.

 Which is a Forex Demo Account?

 A Demo Trading Account allows traders to practice on real market conditions, and place orders at the current prices, but without the risk of losing any real money.
-Forex brokers offer demo accounts with virtual balance, so traders can practice, test our strategies and improve their trading skills.
+Forex brokers offer demo accounts with a virtual balance, so traders can practice, test our strategies and improve their trading skills.

 How do I open a Forex Demo account in the UK?

 You need to first find a FCA regulated forex broker that offers demo account.
 Most of the regulated forex brokers offer free demo trading accounts.
-After choosing a broker, go ahead & open demo account with that broker.
-Read the terms & conditions, validity of the demo account.
+After choosing a broker, go ahead & open a demo account with that broker.
+Read the terms & conditions, and validity of the demo account.

 Are Demo Accounts free?

 Most UK regulated forex broker offer Free Demo Trading Accounts.
 Some brokers close inactive demo accounts after a period, but you can always open new demo trading accounts anytime for free.

 How much money do you risk when you are trading a demo? ?